Parcel Delivery Management Services, from The Whistl Group visit parcels website

 This guide focuses on the role that a customer service team can play in delivering a positive customer experience, from proactive email responses to the use of technology to help customers ‘self-serve’ their own needs.
 Whilst improving the customer experience and retaining customers is a huge benefit in itself, there are also cost savings to be made from doing so.
 For example, reducing the number of complaints also reduces the number of calls and emails a contact centre will receive and have to process.
 Put simply, fewer contacts require fewer contact centre advisors.

-1. FAQ Pages
+Create FAQ Pages

-2. Educate Customers
+Educate Customers

-It’s all very well having an up to date and accurate FAQ section, but if customers don’t know where this is, or that it even exists, how can they be expected to use it to resolve their queries?
+It’s all very well having an up-to-date and accurate FAQ section, but if customers don’t know where this is, or that it even exists, how can they be expected to use it to resolve their queries?

 It’s also a good idea to add links to the FAQ area on order confirmation emails, on product shipped emails, and even on the rear of delivery notes and email signatures to maximise the visibility of the FAQ area.

-3. Proactive Customer Service
+Proactive Customer Service

 Many of the larger carrier companies have been investing millions of pounds in their parcel tracking and customer communication technology.